What is the Discount Foundation Legacy Award?

 When and where will the winner be announced?

-The winner of the 2017 Discount Legacy Award will be publicly announced and honored in early spring 2017 at the Neighborhood Funders Group Policy briefing and in June 2017 at the Jobs With Justice Education Fund Eleanor Roosevelt Human Rights Awards Celebration in Washington, D.C.
+The winner of the 2018 Discount Legacy Award will be publicly announced and honored at two events: the Neighborhood Funders Group’s Conference in St. Louis, MO from June 5-7, 2018 and at the Jobs With Justice Education Fund Eleanor Roosevelt Human Rights Awards Celebration in Washington, D.C, also in June 2018.
 The winner must be present to receive their award at these events.
-Travel-related expenses incurred for attending the events will be covered by the program.
+All travel-related expenses incurred for attending these events will be covered by the Discount Foundation Legacy Award program.

 How will the winner be notified?